bbglab/hartwig_biomarkers/README.md

 ## Prerequisites to Run

 ### Approvals
-* Need approval to use the Hartwig database: https://www.hartwigmedicalfoundation.nl/en/data/data-access-request/
+* Need approval to use Hartwig data: https://www.hartwigmedicalfoundation.nl/en/data/data-access-request/
-* Need the output from PURPLE, Isofox, and clinical data files stored on cluster.
+* Need the Harwig database PURPLE, ISOFOX, and clinical data output.

 ### Source and reference data
-* Source data is Hartwig data request files shared on August 9, 2022 (possible issues with other versions of the data request)
+* Run and tested on Hartwig data request files shared on August 9, 2022.
 * Source file locations need to be specified in mission_control/treasure_map(.py,.R).

-### Conda environments
-* Stored in to conda_env folder

-### QMap tool
+### QMap and conda environments
-* Use the QMap tool from bbglab to run jobs: https://github.com/bbglab/qmap
+* Jobs are submitted with the QMap tool from the bbglab: https://github.com/bbglab/qmap
+* QMap tool calls two conda environments, stored in conda_env folder.

 ## Run the pipeline
 * From the root directory: